The SASB Foundation Board of Directors

 DEBORAH L. DeHAAS

-She was named to Accounting Today’s “Top 100 Most Influential” list in 2013 and 2014, the CPA Practice Advisor 2014 Most Powerful Women in Public Accounting list, and to the 2015, 2016, 2017, 2018, and 2019 NACD Directorship 100, which recognizes influential leaders in corporate governance.
-Deb is an NACD Fellow and frequently speaks and writes on key topics impacting corporate governance and boards.
+Ms. DeHaas was named to Accounting Today’s “Top 100 Most Influential” list in 2013 and 2014, the CPA Practice Advisor 2014 Most Powerful Women in Public Accounting list, and to the 2015-2020 NACD Directorship 100, which recognizes influential leaders in corporate governance.
+She is an NACD Fellow and frequently speaks and writes on key topics impacting corporate governance and boards.
+Deb is also involved as a board member for a number of Chicago and national not-for-profit and Higher Ed institutions, including as a trustee of Northwestern University and the University of Denver, as a member of the Civic Committee of the Commercial Club of Chicago, and as the Board Chair of the Civic Consulting Alliance.
+Deb has also been a Henry Crown Fellow at the Aspen Institute.

 Chairman, World Benchmarking Alliance